taext/tiny-time/README.md

-### Z-Y NOTATION
+### Z-1 NOTATION

-Z-Y Notation is base 60, lining everything up nicely with the English alphabet twice:
+Z-1 Notation is base 60, lining everything up nicely with the alpha-numeric characters:

         'a' through 'y' is 1-25
          Zero is 'z'